datahub-project/datahub/docs/modeling/extending-the-metadata-model.md

 </TabItem>
 <TabItem value="packaged" label="Custom Models Package">

-If you want to use your custom models beyond your local machine, then you can generate a custom model package that can be installed from other places.
+If you want to use your custom models beyond your local machine without forking DataHub, then you can generate a custom model package that can be installed from other places.

+This package should be installed alongside the base `acryl-datahub` package, and its metadata models will take precedence over the default ones.

 ```bash
 cd metadata-ingestion